 - If you are interested in learning more about taking a Paris canal tour, check out our experience taking a Canauxrama cruise on the Canal Saint-Martin.

 Canauxrama is better known for its canal cruises than Seine cruises; however, the company was purchased by Vedettes du Pont Neuf in 2007 which operates Seine cruise boats.
 If you are looking for a longer cruise (2 hours) that does not include dinner, this is a good price.
 It also includes the unique experience of learning a bit about locks as the boat passes through a lock as it makes its way into the Seine.
 Many people also appreciate the option to purchase snacks or drinks during the cruise.
 However, if you are looking for just a 1-hour, less expensive tour of the Seine, try another company.
+A 2-hour tour may be too longer for younger children.
 Also note the departure point is a bit further from the center of Paris than some of the other companies, but this may end up being great for those staying closer to the 12th arrondissement.

 Vedettes de Paris operate smaller sized boats along the Seine River.
 The boat configurations differ a bit but each holds approximately 250 people for the regular Seine cruises.